SAFETAG/SAFETAG/docs/audit_content.md

 *Audit Content*
   * baseline skill set - The minimum skills required to safely carry out a threat modeling activity.
-  * instructions - tool-specific step-by-step instructions on how to identify the vulnerability.
+  * instructions - tool-specific step-by-step instructions on how the vulnerability is identified.
+  * exploit - tool-specific step-by-step instructions on how the vulnerability is exploited. (optional)

 *ADIDS Content*
   * Data Collection - What data to collect for reporting and how to present that data for the clearest understanding.